monsoonmaelstrom/book2/book2.md

 Alex makes it to me first and starts to reach for my face.

-“Don’t touch me,” I tell him sharply, and he snatches his hand back.
+“Don’t touch me,” I bark sharply, and he snatches his hand back.

 He tears a piece of cloth from his shirt and hands it to me instead.
 “It might scar,” he tells me as I press it to my face.